Hartsfield Jackson Atlanta ATL Airport Terminal Map

 Concourse C (gates C30-57 at left; C22-C1 at right - escalator/ elevator/ Plane Train to Concourses in center).
 The Delta Connection ticket service center is at Gate C40.
 Food & drink, retail shops, and services are disbursed throughout the Concourse.
 Airline Lounges: Delta Sky Club.

-Concourse D (gates D21-D46 at left; D16-D1 & D1A at right - escalator/ elevator/ to Plane Train to Concourses & baggage claim in center).
+Concourse D (gates D21-D46 at left; D15-D1 & D1A at right - escalators/ elevators/ in the center (on opposite sides) take you to Plane Train & to either Concourses E,F or C,B,A,T & baggage claim).
+Currency Exchange is in the center.
+New restaurants have been added in June 2014.

 Current Regional Airline Affiliations operating at ATL: